cashtokens/cashtokens/stakeholders.md

 ### Wallets

-Wallets that support Bitcoin Cash.
+Responses from wallets that support Bitcoin Cash.

 | Wallet                                             | As of Version | Approve | Disapprove | Neutral | Pending |
 | -------------------------------------------------- | :-----------: | :-----: | :--------: | :-----: | :-----: |